 This is a relatively new service wherein a hiring firm outsources its internal recruitment team.
-The RPO firms team is located on the hiring firms premise and effectively operate as the internal recruitment team.
-They handle the entire end to end recruitment function including handling vendors.
-Many Hiring firms are using this kind of engagement to bring higher efficiency and to lower costs.
+The RPO firm’s team is located on the hiring firm’s premise and effectively operates as the internal recruitment team.
+They handle the entire end-to-end recruitment function including handling vendors.
+Many recruitment agencies are using this kind of engagement to bring higher efficiency and lower their costs.

 6. Outplacement Agency

 When large firms are downsizing or when some firm is shutting down, they engage an outplacement agency to place their displaced employees in other jobs.
 This is a very difficult task specifically during a downturn.
 Also, many of the employees terminated need to acquire newer skills to become employable again.
 Here, the fee is typically charged as a fixed fee per employee plus an additional fee for a successful placement.

 These are firms that not only provide the manpower but also supervise them.
 Here the billing is not only for the resources but also for the output or a combination of both.

 Apart from various other uses of assessments like organizational development & competency mapping, many hiring companies use a variety of assessment tools for recruitment.
 These could be psychometric tests, aptitude tests, interviews, assessment centers, and situational judgment tests.
 These could be conducted in person, with pen and paper, digitally as well as through gamification.
 Mostly a combination of tests is used which greatly enhances the validity of the findings.